FikaWorks/website/content/blog/starting-fikaworks-collective.md

 tags: [ "collective", "fikaworks", "company", "coop", "entrepreneurship"]
 ---

 As of 13th of May 2020, we are officially registered as a coop with the Dutch chamber of commerce under the FikaWorks[^1] name.
 FikaWorks is a collective (a coop) of independent IT consultants from the Netherlands, active in the cloud native area.
-While everybody moved from employment into freelancing for his own reasons (freedom of choosing projects, financials, more free days, flexible schedule, tired of reporting to managers, etc.) there are common things that tie us together:
+While everybody moved from employment into freelancing for his own reasons (freedom of choosing projects, financials, more free days, flexible schedule, tired of reporting to managers etc.) there are common things that tie us together:

 - craftsmanship
 - community